thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## data vis exercises II {-}

 In this set of exercises we're going to practice making more plots using the dataset `solvents`.
+Well, you don't have to use `solvents`, you could use something else if you want, but `solvents` is a fun one to explore.
 Since you are now familiar with filtering and plotting data, the prompts in this assignment are going to be relatively open ended - I do not care what variables you map to x, y, fill, color, etc. Rather, I expect your submission to demonstrate to me that you have explored each of the new topics covered in the previous chapter.
 This includes geoms beyond `geom_point()` and `geom_violin()`, facets, scale modifications, and theme adjustments.
 Be creative!
 Explore the solvents dataset.
 Find something interesting! **Show me that you have mastered this material.** Don't forget about the ggplot cheat sheet (see the "Links" section in this book).

 As before, for these exercises, you will write your code and answers to any questions in the Script Editor window of your RStudio as an R Markdown document.
 You will compile that file as a pdf and submit it on Canvas.
 If you have any questions please let me know.